Camino Frances Stages : My Step By Step Daily Guide for Walking the Camino de Santiago

 The Camino Frances, also called the French Way, is the most iconic of all the Camino routes.
 It spans nearly 800 kilometres from Saint-Jean-Pied-de-Port in France to Santiago de Compostela in Spain.

-The route, now divided into manageable daily walking stages, offers breathtaking landscapes, cultural landmarks, and for many, incredibly spiritual experiences.
+The route, now divided into manageable daily walking stages, offers breathtaking landscapes, cultural landmarks, and for many, an incredibly spiritual experience.
 Having walked this route many times, I have created these daily stage guides to make planning easier for you; whether you’re tackling the full route or just a portion

 Click the links below for my tips, insights and experiences; where to eat, drink, sleep, great albergue suggestions and historical details worth exploring.